Deep Learning for Two-Stage Robust Integer Optimization: Preliminaries

-CCG often fails to calculate an optimal solution in reasonable time since both the MP and the AP are very hard to solve.
-In each iteration, the size of the MP increases leading to it being difficult to solve to optimality even with commercial MILP solvers such as Gurobi \citep{gurobi}.
-Furthermore, solving the AP is extremely challenging for integer second-stage variables.
-In \cite{zhao2012exact}, the authors present a column-and-constraint algorithm which solves the AP if the second stage is a mixed-integer problem; this leads to a CCG for the AP inside the main CCG, a most intractable combination.
-Additionally, the method of \cite{zhao2012exact} is not applicable to purely integer second-stage decisions such as the problems we consider here.
+CCG often fails to converge quickly since both subproblems are hard to solve.
+In each iteration, the size of the former increases to accommodate new scenarios.
+The (bilevel) adversarial problem is extremely challenging for second-stage problems with integer variables.
+For mixed-integer second-stage problems,~\citet{zhao2012exact} proposed a nested CCG.
+Besides being computationally prohibitive, the nested CCG approach is not applicable to purely integer second-stage problems such as the ones we consider here.